MMqd/MMqd-ergodox-ez/README.md

 ```

 ### Layer 1: Numbers and Symbols
-Numbers are ordered by frequency, so higher digits are used less often, with even numbers for the right hand, and odd numbers for the left.
-Numbers are positioned further from the index finger, with the largest digit being diagonal from the index finger, in the hardest to reach position.
+The number keys are positioned based on the principle that larger numbers are used less than smaller ones, with more commonly used digits placed closer to the index fingers.
+Even numbers are assigned to the left hand, while odd numbers are on the right.
+The largest numbers are placed diagonally from the index fingers in the hardest to reach positions.
+This placement minimizes overall finger travel when entering numbers.

 ```
 ,--------------------------------------------------.           ,--------------------------------------------------.
 |        |  F1  |  F2  |  F3  |  F4  |  F5  |  F6  |           |  F7  |  F8  |  F9  |  F10 |  F11 |  F12 |        |